drduh/PC-Engines-APU-Router-Guide/README.md

 Loading initial ramdisk ...
 ```

-Reboot and select `e` at the GRUB menu to enter edit mode, scroll down and replace the word `quiet` with:
+Reboot and press `e` at the GRUB menu to enter edit mode, scroll down and replace the word `quiet` with:

 ```
 console=ttyS0,115200n8